Tabar (axe)

-The tabar (also called tabarzin, which means "saddle axe" [in persian], Modern Turkish: teber) is a type of battle axe.
-The term tabar is used for axes originating from the Ottoman Empire, Persia, India and surrounding countries and cultures.
-As a loanword taken through Iranian Scythian, the word tabar is also used in most Slavic languages as the word for axe (e.g. топор).
+The tabar (also called tabarzin, which means "saddle axe" [in persian], Persian: تبر) is a type of battle axe.
+The term tabar is used for axes originating from the Ottoman Empire, Persia, India and surrounding countries and cultures. the word tabar is also used in most Slavic languages as the word for axe (e.g. топор).

 Persia

 The tabarzin (saddle axe) (تبرزین; sometimes translated "saddle-hatchet") is the traditional battle axe of Persia (Iran).
 It bears one or two crescent-shaped blades.
 The long form of the tabar was about seven feet long, while a shorter version was about three feet long.
 What makes the Persian axe unique is the very thin handle, which is very light and always metallic.
 The tabarzin was sometimes carried as a symbolic weapon by wandering dervishes (Muslim ascetic worshippers).
 The word tabar for axe was directly borrowed into Armenian as tapar (տապար) from Middle Persian tabar, as well as into Proto-Slavic as "topor" (*toporъ), the latter word known to be taken through Scythian, and is still the common Slavic word for axe.